 Rosary Hall is as resilient as the Sisters.
-It has weathered many storms, including fire, hurricanes and water damage.
-With architecture based on the Holy Cross Convent in Regensberg, Germany, the Motherhouse and Novitiate were completed in 1876.
-In 1920 it grew to include a farm, outbuildings, orchards, a cemetery and a grotto.
+It has weathered many storms, including fire, hurricanes, and water damage.
+With an architecture based on the Holy Cross Convent in Regensberg, Germany, the Motherhouse and Novitiate were completed in 1876.
+In 1920 it grew to include a farm, outbuildings, orchards, a cemetery, and a grotto.

 1876: Mr. Schlegel’s small house (now Seraphina Cottage) is used as the first Novitiate.
 On April 20th, construction begins on the new Novitiate, Rosary Hall.

 1879: Dedication of the Chapel.
 Expanded facilities include classrooms for neighborhood children and the 120-boy and 60-girl orphans who live on the grounds.

 1880s: To accommodate the Sisters’ farm, several out buildings are added, including a carriage barn, chicken house and ice house (sometimes called the potato house.)

 1888: Tiny St. Dominic’s Chapel is built in the woods, on the west side of Albany Avenue.
 It is later moved to its current site, by the Sisters’ cemetery, in 1905.

 1913: Fire escapes are added to the Novitiate.

 1934: Autumn: End of farming.